 Dr. Donaldson is meticulous about all aspects of the abdominoplasty procedure, and he is widely regarded for his beautiful, natural results.
 He spends extra time making the incisions as thin and as low as possible so they may concealed easily.
 He believes the belly button should seem completely normal, with a pleasant vertical indentation and no obvious external scar – he actually hides the scar on the inner walls of the naval whenever possible.
 Dr. Donaldson prefers to curve the flanks and accentuate an hourglass appearance, instead of flattening the sides.

 Voted one of America’s Most Compassionate Doctors, Dr. Donaldson’s kind and genuine nature is apparent to everyone who visits his office.
 Patients go out of their way to describe their satisfaction with Dr. Donaldson’s bedside manner, as well as his surgical skills.
 Watch our patients’ video testimonials to hear patient stories in their own words!

 Dr. Donaldson was named one of America’s Top Plastic Surgeons in 2013 and one of the Columbus Forty Under 40 in 2014.
 He is a member of the American Society for Aesthetic Plastic Surgery as well as the American Society of Plastic Surgeons, and he is a Diplomat of the American Board of Plastic Surgery.

 Schedule a consultation

-If you are interested in having a tummy tuck, start by calling our office in Columbus, Ohio.
+If you are interested in having a tummy tuck, start by calling our office.
 A friendly staff member will be happy to answer your preliminary questions and set up a consultation.

 Call 614-442-7610 or contact us through our form at the upper left of this page.
 Schedule your consultation today and start your journey to a flatter, trimmer tummy!